11 Best FREE Embroidery Software for Digitizing & Editing

 After that, I’ve summarized programs with free trials, which is what I recommend if you seriously want to learn embroidery digitizing.
 (Or, if you want to digitize a few images and never digitize again.)

+You also do not have to use the software brand that matches your machine’s brand.
 For instance, when I looked for free embroidery software for my Brother machine, I did not have to stick with just Brother embroidery software.

 1. Inkscape and Ink/Stitch